particle-iot/docs/src/content/getting-started/billing/migrating-to-growth.md

 ### How am I billed for the growth plan?

 You initially decide how many blocks you want when you create your growth organization.
 You will be billed for those blocks at the start of your billing period.
-There are 3 types of blocks: Wi-Fi, cellular, and Tracker.
+There are 3 types of blocks: Wi-Fi or cellular.
 You can find the pricing [below](#what-is-a-block-).

 If another block is needed: